ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Today</h3>Showers and thunderstorms.
-Mostly cloudy.
+         <h3>This Afternoon</h3>Showers and thunderstorms.
+Cloudy.
 High near 78, with temperatures falling to around 76 in the afternoon.
-North northwest
+East northeast wind
-         wind around 6 mph.
+         around 5 mph.
 Chance of precipitation is 80%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>Showers and thunderstorms before 10pm, then a chance of showers and thunderstorms.
-Mostly cloudy, with a low around 67.
-North
+         <h3>Tonight</h3>Showers and thunderstorms likely before 10pm, then a chance of showers and thunderstorms.
+Mostly cloudy, with a low around
-         wind around 5 mph.
-Chance of precipitation is 80%.<br></div>
+         67. North wind around 3 mph.
+Chance of precipitation is 70%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Saturday</h3>A chance of rain showers before 1pm, then showers and thunderstorms likely.
 Mostly cloudy, with a high near 79.
-South wind
+West southwest
-         2 to 6 mph.
+         wind 2 to 6 mph.
 Chance of precipitation is 70%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">